This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 To apply for an India e-visa, applicants are required to possess the following documents:

-- a recent front-facing photograph with white background
+• a recent front-facing photograph with a white background

-It’s essential to note that all the required documents must be in English.
+It is important to note that all the required documents must be in English.
 Failure to do so may result in the rejection of the application.
-Additionally, it’s mandatory to carry a copy of the Electronic Travel Authorization (ETA) during your trip.
-If you’re traveling from a country that’s susceptible to Yellow Fever, you may also need to bring a Yellow Fever Vaccination Card.
+Additionally, carrying a copy of the Electronic Travel Authorization (ETA) is mandatory during your trip.
+If you’re traveling from a country susceptible to Yellow Fever, you may also need to bring a Yellow Fever Vaccination Card.

 Additional required documents